 - Structured doctorate: often limited to three years, fixed working periods, several supervising researchers, examples: graduate colleges, graduate schools, international doctoral programmes

-27,707 students gained their doctorate in Germany in 2015.
+More than 28,000 students gained their doctorate in Germany in 2017.
 You can search for specific doctoral programmes in the following databases:

-- PhD Germany: lists doctoral programmes aimed specifically at foreign students
+- : lists doctoral programmes aimed specifically at foreign students

-- Research in Germany: an offering for international junior researchers
+- : an offering for international junior researchers

 TIP: If you want to complete an unstructured doctorate, you first have to find a PhD supervisor who considers your research promising and is willing to support you.
 Find out well in advance which higher education institution and which research focus would be a good fit for your work, for example at , an information portal on German research institutions.